Plan your Power Pages project

 Any authenticated user on your site is tied to a contact record in Dataverse.
 Remember, your site authentication doesn't dictate your authorization.
 Your authentication is simply a digital identifier, which grants access to specific pages.

-Users within your organization should use Azure Active Directory (Azure AD).
-Using Azure AD provides a seamless sign-in experience via use of an active session.
-Using Azure AD also aids in site security.
-When a user leaves the organization, their Azure AD account is disabled and they can no longer access the protected pages on your site.
-For your convenience, all Power Pages sites come with Azure AD pre-configured.
+Users within your organization should use Microsoft Entra.
+Using Microsoft Entra ID provides a seamless sign-in experience via an active session.
+Using Microsoft Entra ID also aids in site security.
+When a user leaves the organization, their Microsoft Entra account is disabled, and they can no longer access the protected pages on your site.
+For your convenience, all Power Pages sites come with Microsoft Entra ID pre-configured.

-Rename the login button from Azure AD to something more friendly like "Contoso Employees" or "Contoso Work Account".
+Rename the login button to something more friendly like "Contoso Employees" or "Contoso Work Account".
 Create a Site Setting named "Authentication/OpenIdConnect/AzureAD/Caption" and specify the value you wish to display.
 Use the Portal Management app to create and modify Site Settings.

 External users should be using an external identity provider.
 Having a single external identity provider can help onboard users consistently across multiple sites or apps.
 Your users can access these using a single set of credentials for their convenience.
 Power Pages offers several options.